animist-os/crux/GRAMMAR.md

 Notes:
 - Floats are supported for steps and time scales.
 Fractions normalize to decimals in string output.
-- Within a delta motif, only simple numeric pips are allowed (no tags or ranges).

 ### Operators (left to right unless grouped)